 b) that ITU-T Study Group 15 is responsible in ITU-T for the development of standards for the optical transport network, access network, home network and power utility network infrastructures, systems, equipment, optical fibers and cables;

-f)
+c) that the IEEE 802.15 Working Group completed IEEE Std 802.15.7-2011 IEEE Standard for Local and metropolitan area networks – Short Range Wireless Optical Communication Using Visible Light in 2011, and has now been integrated in IEEE Std 802.15.7-2018.

+d) that the IEEE 802.15 Working Group completed in 2018 IEEE Standard for Local and metropolitan area networks – Part 15.7: Short-Range Optical Wireless Communications, and is in IEEE Std 802.15.7-2018.